Reuh/anselme/REFERENCE.md

 ##### Sequential execution

-`cycle(...)`: given function/checkpoint identifiers as string as arguments, will execute them in the order given each time the function is ran; e.g., `cycle("a", "b")` will execute a on the first execution, then b, then a again, etc.
+`cycle(...)`: given function/checkpoint references as arguments, will execute them in the order given each time the function is ran; e.g., `cycle(&a, &b)` will execute a on the first execution, then b, then a again, etc.

 `next(...)`: same as cycle, but will not cycle; once the end of sequence is reached, will keep executing the last element.